zmtcreative/gm-alert-callouts/docs/FEATURES.md

 > you will see references to `Alerts` and `Callouts` (and `alertcallouts`) -- these terms should be
 > considered interchangeable for our purposes.

+## About This Documentation

+> [!NOTE]
+>
+> This extension and its documentation are still under active development.
+We have tried to be thorough
+> about updating the documentation to reflect the changes to the codebase.
+However, it is certainly
+> possible possible that some of the information in the documenation is inaccurate or just out-of-date.
+Always
+> refer to the source code when in doubt about a feature or functionality.

 ## Core Types and Interfaces

 ### Extension Interface